Millet (Cooked) (100 G), English Okra (100 G) and Dal Yellow (Hommade) (1 Serving)

 Stay Hydrated

-Engage in light physical activity, such as a walk after your meal, to help your body utilize glucose more effectively.
+Take a short walk or engage in light physical activity after your meal to help your body use the glucose more effectively.

 Discover